 Southwest Florida is a crown jewel along the glorious US Gulf Coast.
 When you want fresh seafood, super wide sugar sand beaches, water funness, and some of the world’s best shelling opportunities, Fort Myers Beach (Estero Island) and nearby Sanibel Island and Captiva Island should be forefront on your mind.

-While The Beaches of Fort Myers & Sanibel—and various properties, attractions, and restaurants—hosted McCool Travel and picked up the tab for much of this glorious trip, please be certain that my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.
+The Beaches of Fort Myers & Sanibel hosted McCool Travel and my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.

 Fun Things to Do in Fort Myers Beach